 Workplace Digital Displays: Six Ways to Engage Your Team

-According to a recent study, 50% of communications pros use workplace digital signage to share information and values across departments1.
+According to a recent study, the number of communications pros who value workplace digital signage as an effective way to share information and values across departments has risen in the past year1.
 We decided to tap into the expertise of internal communications consultants and practitioners to understand the reasons behind this growing trend.

 Shel Holtz has spent 40 years as a corporate communications author, consultant, and speaker.
 He shared his insights on why digital signage should be an essential part of communications strategy.